Are you a health professional new to social science research? Find out how you can fight antimicrobial resistance on this course.

 Learn the key aspects of successful antimicrobial stewardship

 Antimicrobial resistance is a complex problem in today’s medicine that requires a unique approach.
-On this course, you will build your knowledge of how a social science perspective can fight the problem of antimicrobial resistance.
+On this three-week course, you’ll build your knowledge of how a social science perspective can fight the problem of antimicrobial resistance.

 You will gain insights into antimicrobial stewardship (AMS) in different contexts and how to apply a social science research approach.
 You will also be introduced to different fields of study and social science theory.